NawaafAlmansour/Tic-Tac-Toe/README.md

 ---

-### User Stories

-- As a user, I should be able to start a new tic tac toe game
-- As a user, I should be able to click on a square to add X first and then O, and so on
-- As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next
-- As a user, I should not be able to click the same square twice
-- As a user, I should be shown a message when I win, lose or tie
-- As a user, I should not be able to continue playing once I win, lose, or tie
-- As a user, I should be able to play the game again without refreshing the page

----
 #### Potential Extra Tic Tac Toe Features

 - Keep track of multiple game rounds with a win, lose and tie counter